Running of the top quark mass from proton-proton collisions at $\sqrt{s} =$ 13 TeV: Introduction

 \section{Introduction}

 Beyond leading order in perturbation theory, the fundamental parameters of the quantum chromodynamics (QCD) Lagrangian, \ie the strong coupling constant \as and the quark masses, are subject to renormalization.
 As a result, these parameters depend on the scale at which they are evaluated.
-The evolution of \as and of the quark masses as a function of the scale, commonly referred to as running, is described by renormalization group equations (RGEs).
+The evolution of \as and of the quark masses as a function of the scale, commonly referred to as ``running'', is described by renormalization group equations (RGEs).
 The running of \as was experimentally verified on a wide range of scales using jet production in electron-proton, positron-proton, electron-positron, proton-antiproton, and proton-proton (\pp) collisions, as summarized, \eg in Refs.~\cite{Deur:2016tte,Khachatryan:2016mlc}.
+To determine the running, the value of \as evaluated at an arbitrary reference scale is extracted in bins of a physical energy scale $Q$ and then converted to $\as(Q)$ using the corresponding RGE~\cite{Khachatryan:2016mlc}.
+The validity of this procedure lies in the fact that, in a calculation, the renormalization scale is normally identified with the physical energy scale of the process.
+The same procedure can be used to determine the running of the mass of a quark.
 In the modified minimal subtraction (\msbar) renormalization scheme, the dependence of a quark mass $m$ on the scale $\mu$ is described by the RGE \begin{linenomath*}

 \end{linenomath*} where $\gamma(\as(\mu))$ is the mass anomalous dimension, which is known up to five-loop order in perturbative QCD~\cite{Baikov:2014qja,Luthe:2016xec}.
 The solution of Eq.~\ref{eq:RGE} can be used to obtain the quark mass at any scale $\mu$ from the mass evaluated at an initial scale $\mu_0$.
-The running of the \cPqb~quark mass was demonstrated~\cite{Behnke:2015qja} using data from various experiments at the CERN LEP~\cite{Abdallah:2008ac,Bambade:2005gqh,Barate:2000ab,Abbiendi:2001tw}, SLAC SLC~\cite{Brandenburg:1999nb}, and DESY HERA~\cite{Abramowicz:2014zub}.
+The running of the \cPqb~quark mass was demonstrated~\cite{Behnke:2015qja} using data from various experiments at the CERN LEP~\cite{Abdallah:2008ac,Bambade:2005gqh,Barate:2000ab,Abbiendi:2001tw}, SLAC SLC~\cite{Brandenburg:1999nb}, and DESY HERA~\cite{Abramowicz:2014zub} colliders.
 Measurements of charm quark pair production in deep inelastic scattering at the DESY HERA were used to determine the running of the charm quark mass~\cite{Gizhko:2017fiu}.
 These measurements represent a powerful test of the validity of perturbative QCD.
 Furthermore, RGEs can be modified by contributions from physics beyond the standard model, \eg in the context of supersymmetric theories~\cite{Mihaila:2013wma}.